jaclu/tmux-power-zoom/README.md

 Zoom pane to separate window, and unzoom back into the original location.

-This way you can open other panes whilst focusing on the zoomed pane, without risking to get a crowded mess of panes.
+This way you can open other panes whilst focusing on the zoomed pane, without risking getting a crowded mess of panes.

 ## Purpose